 Another dynamic behind the slowing pace of dealmaking in sub lines, despite lower fundraising activity, is that, with big lenders hitting product and concentration limits and focusing on priority clients, large deals require co-ordinating more banks.

-“Wells has said no to almost everything,” one European lawyer at a large global firm said in April.
+“Wells has said no to almost everything,” one European lawyer at a large global firm said in April, referring to the bank’s European sub line lending business.
 “That means all sorts of banks are getting deals that Wells would have done.”
 (Wells says it is actively lending to existing clients, and they are not the only bank market players say have slowed or stopped new lending.)

 Smaller banks were, at least in the early months of the crisis, said to be aggressively lapping up deals they would not have been able to compete for, and in some cases would normally have been a participant, not a lead bank.
 “We are still seeing dealflow.
 It’s primarily the result of competitors tightening their underwriting criteria,” said one such lender in May.